webclinic017/tradinghook/docs/structure.md

 This process does mean that tht "work" will need to be put in to match the exchange accounts with the trade size.

 This also gives us the ability to match match a hook and create a BUY LIMIT OCO type order.

+In case by some insane reason someone else is reading this, or in case I am and I have to look this over again, currently I am using igg and dg as operators to manipulate something called a "global variable".

+  i.e.  If "IGG" If Global is Greater than 0 then this is a valid condition to evaluate.
+        If  IGG global var decrements to 0 then also disable this rule.

+By using a global variable we give ourselves primitive programming to create something that equates to ... out of this pool I can only trade 3 times.

 ```bash
 {